-- AES GCM IV generation is performed in compliance with the Implementation Guidance A.5 scenario 2.
-FIPS approved DRBG (Cert. #600 is used for IV generation and 96 bits of IV is supported). - For keys identified as being "Generated internally by calling FIPS approved DRBG", the generated seed used in the asymmetric key generation is an unmodified output from the DRBG.
+- AES GCM IV generation is performed in compliance with the Implementation Guidance A.5 scenario 1.
+FIPS approved DRBG (Cert. #660 is used for IV generation and 96 bits of IV is supported). - The module generates a minimum of 256 bits of entropy for use in key generation.

+- For keys identified as being "Generated internally by calling FIPS approved DRBG", the generated seed used in the asymmetric key generation is an unmodified output from the DRBG. - CSPs labeled as "Entered by CO" are transferred into the module from the Mobility Controller via IPSec.